falent/googleHomeAssistantExpressNodeJS/README.md

 # 7. Instructions for a quick deployment

-We describe in this section how you can deploy your app in heroku and firebase functions.
-To deploy you can use a new instance of our image which will install heroku and firebase clients.
+We describe in this section how you can deploy your app in Heroku and Firebase functions.
+To deploy you can use a new instance of our image which will install Heroku and Firebase clients.

 `sudo docker run -v ~/Desktop/Template/Google_Assistant_universal_skill_template:/skill -itd  --network myNetwork --name myAssistantDeployment falent/google_home_assistant_express_node_js_server:deploying`

-You are in shell of your container and you can deploy your programmed action.
+The following commands for Heroku and Firebase describe how to deploy your programmed action.

 <div id='id-heroku'/>